MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 ## Business Central on-premises prerequisite

-Business Central on-premises must be configured for Microsoft Entra ID authentication with OpenID Connect.
+Business Central on-premises must be configured for Microsoft Entra authentication with OpenID Connect.

 > [!IMPORTANT]
 > The `ValidAudiences` parameter of the [!INCLUDE [prod_short](../developer/includes/prod_short.md)] must include the endpoint `https://api.businesscentral.dynamics.com`.
 If it doesn't, you'll get the error `Authentication_InvalidCredentials` on API requests, or the error `securitytokeninvalidaudienceexception` in the application log when you try to download symbols from Visual Studio.

-For more information, go to [Configure Microsoft Entra ID Authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).
+For more information, go to [Configure Microsoft Entra authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).

 ## Set up service-to-service authentication

 To set up service-to-service authentication, you'll have to do two things:

-- Register an application in your Microsoft Entra ID tenant for authenticating API calls against [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+- Register an application in your Microsoft Entra tenant for authenticating API calls against [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 - Grant access for that application in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 These tasks are described in the sections that follow.

-## Task 1: Register an Microsoft Entra ID application for authentication to Business Central
+## Task 1: Register a Microsoft Entra application for authentication to Business Central

-Complete these steps to register an application in your Microsoft Entra ID tenant for service-to-service authentication.
+Complete these steps to register an application in your Microsoft Entra tenant for service-to-service authentication.

 1. Sign in to the [Azure portal](https://portal.azure.com).

-2. Register an application for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] in Microsoft Entra ID tenant.
+2. Register an application for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] in Microsoft Entra tenant.

-    Follow the general guidelines at [Register your application with your Microsoft Entra ID tenant](/azure/active-directory/active-directory-app-registration).
+    Follow the general guidelines at [Register your application with your Microsoft Entra tenant](/azure/active-directory/active-directory-app-registration).

-    When you add an application to an Microsoft Entra ID tenant, you must specify the following information:
+    When you add an application to a Microsoft Entra tenant, you must specify the following information:

     |Setting|Description|
     |-------|-----------|